4mr0m3r0/movies-jetpack-sample/README.md

 one.
 Moreover, you will find a section listing favorite movies you chose.

-## Skills you may find in this project
+## Skills you may find in the code

 | Jetpack       | Kotlin & Quality    | Dependency Management | Others          |
 |---------------|---------------------|-----------------------|-----------------|